React Data GridCell Styles

 • Silver and Bronze set cellStyle using a function and depends on the value.
 Editing will update the cellStyle.

-Styling Cells in the First and Last Columns
+First & Last Columns

 It's possible to style the cells in the first and last columns using CSS by targeting the .ag-column-first and .ag-column-last selectors as follows: